gianimpronta/udacity-IPND-project3/README.md

 $ python entertainment_center.py
 ```

-This code will generate fresh_tomatoes.hmtl and automatically open it in your default browser.
+This code will generate fresh_tomatoes.html and automatically open it in your default browser.